ministryofjustice/security-guidance/intranet/data-handling-and-information-sharing-guide.md

 The policy on data handling and information sharing is covered in the Information Classification and Handling Policy, whilst this document sets out the MoJ guidance sharing information within the MoJ and externally with other Government departments and 3rd parties.

 **Note:** Other guidance might refer to information classified as being `IL3 REST*`.
 This is an older classification standard.
 In general, `IL3 REST*` is approximately equivalent to `OFFICIAL` with the `SENSITIVE` handling caveat, often written as `OFFICIAL-SENSITIVE`.
-While this approximate correspondance might be helpful, you should always review classification where older terms are used, to ensure that the correct current classification is used.
+While this approximate alignment might be helpful, you should always review classification where older terms are used, to ensure that the correct current classification is used.

 ##Scope